Design concepts

 The change is intended to create a clearer entrance space to the Rylands than it currently appears.
 The new concept speaks more of the purpose of the building as a place of learning and engagement and feels more inviting to all users.
 To capture these aspirations, the new entrance will comprise of a vestibule that reaches out into the public realm (replace the revolving door), made of striking and sculptural material (a thin dark metal that speaks of the iconic ironmongery within the Rylands).

-Below is an illustration of what the entrance will look like.
+The below render demonstrates what the entrance will look like.

 Improve staff working and breakout spaces